lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 sh provision-demo.sh deploy msa-store
 ```

 4 repositories have now been imported into your running Gogs instance.
 You may use user `team` with password `team` to control that everything is ok and access the web interface.
-Repsoitories are public, that means that you will not nedd any credentials for accessing them from OpenShift.
+Repsoitories are public, that means that you will not need any credentials for accessing them from OpenShift.
 Be sure do deploy all the coming components into the `msa-store-dev` namespace.
 New OCP 3.7 GUI is tricky and may replace you onto another default project.

 ### Infrastructure component: JBoss AMQ